If you come from a family with dysfunction or alcoholism you may know enabling

+Enabling is common and often we don’t even know we’re doing it.
+You see, enabling is not about just one thing.
+It can be allowing anything from verbal abuse to laziness, addiction, risky behaviors, or even lying.
 Enabling is basically ignoring, or encouraging something you know is not healthy or good.
 Enabling is often associated with codependency.
 Codependency is when you worry so much about someone else that you can’t separate their needs from yours.
 Enabling often happens when you love someone almost too much.
-You want that someone, whether it’s a parent or a child or a spouse or friend to be happy, or safe, or just not yell at you.
-So you help them against your better judgement, or don’t try stop them.
+You want that someone, whether it’s a parent or a child or a spouse or friend to be happy, safe, or just not yell at you.
+So you help them against your better judgment or don’t try to stop them.

 With regard to addictions, you may love someone struggling with a dangerous substance use, and she’s in grave danger.
 So you do one thing after another to avert disaster.
 You’re always in a crisis, but you think, just this once, we bail her out of jail.
 Or he promised he’ll quit drinking.
 You want to believe him, but before you know it, you’re in a dangerous pattern of enabling.
 The person you care about expects you to handle everything, and you keep doing it.